 a.
 Furthermore, saving water used while washing dishes, vegetables or boiling pasta or rice.
 THAT is big.
 You can make use of it to water your plants (just ensure any boiled water is cooled down first!).

 a.
-More important, Uninsulated homes not only make your house colder and more unbearable – but they also cost more to heat up and use more energy.
-Whilst home insulation can be on the costly side, overtime that will more than make up for the wasted energy and money you’d spend in an uninsulated home – so it’s highly worth the investment.
+More important, Uninsulated homes not only make your house colder and more unbearable.
+No good for that ol conservation idea.
+In addition, they also cost more to heat up.
+So they use more energy.
+At the whole home insulation can be on the costly side, it’s on conservation overtime.
+Because that will more than make up for the wasted energy and money you’d spend.
+Especially compared to an uninsulated home.
+Therefore it’s so highly worth the investment.

 a.
 Carpooling is not only a life saving alternative to skipping the public transport rush, however it also means less cars on the road and less carbon emissions.

 a.
 If you’ve got air-conditioning on it can be easy to leave cracks in your windows open.
 That causes all the air to escape out of your room.
 Therefore, that means your air-con has to work even harder to regulate your room’s temperature (which means more energy wasted!).
 Therefore and very important, Shut your windows tight before using any air regulator.